juanmelo13/BatWatch/README.md

 # BatWatch
-A senior design project in collaboration with Tampa General Hospital Lets go gamers
+A senior project in collaboration with Tampa General Hospital.

+Check-in system to prevent battery misplacing.

+Lets go gamers